 - Fold-out Table: Located between the two chairs, often with the safety card and menus stored behind it

-- Amtrak provides bottled water, fresh towels, washcloths, blankets, sheets, and pillows for passengers’ comfort.
+- Amtrak provides passengers with bottled water, fresh towels, washcloths, blankets, sheets, and pillows for their comfort.

-- Coffee and Drink Station: In older sleepers, the coffee station is usually near the shower and toward the end of the car.
-In newer designs, it is located near room one in the middle of the sleeper car, providing coffee and juice in the morning.
+- Coffee and Drink Station: In older sleepers, the coffee station is typically located near the shower and at the rear of the car.
+In newer designs, it is situated near room one in the middle of the sleeper car, providing coffee and juice in the morning.

 Sink and Toilet in an Amtrak Roomette